-- Different veggies - switch out the potatoes and carrots for different veggies like sweet potatoes, brussels sprouts, turnips or green beans!
+- Veggies - Substitute the potatoes and carrots in this pot roast dinner for your favorite vegetables.
+Try sweet potatoes, brussels sprouts, turnips, or green beans.

 🔪 Step by step instructions

-Next, you will add the potatoes, onions and carrots to that same pan around the roast.
+Next, add the yellow potatoes, red onion, and baby carrots to the pan around the piece of meat.

-Then, sprinkle the top of the roast with dry onion soup mix and pour the beef broth over the vegetables
+Sprinkle the entire packet of dry onion soup mix over the top of the roast and then pour the beef broth or stock over all of the vegetables.

 ⭐ Expert tips

 - Let your pot roast sit for at least 10 minutes after cooking before you slice it.
-This helps all the juices redistribute back into the meat so it's not dry.
+This helps all the juices redistribute back into the meat so it does not become dry.

 🥘 Alternative cooking methods

-- Slow cooker - Sear the roast in a pan or skillet on the stovetop and then transfer it into the slow cooker.
-Cooking times will be approximately 4 hours if cooked on high or 8 hours if cooked on low.
+- Slow cooker - Sear the roast in a pan or skillet on the stovetop over medium-high heat and then transfer it into a crock pot.
+Cooking time will be approximately 4 hours on high or 8 hours on low.

-- Dutch oven - Sear the roast in the dutch oven on the stovetop and then transfer it into the oven to finish cooking.
+- Dutch oven - Sear the roast in the large dutch oven on the stovetop over medium-high heat, cover it, and then transfer it to the oven to finish cooking.

-- Skillet & baking dish - Sear the roast in a skillet or pan on the stovetop first.
-Then transfer the seared roast to a baking or casserole dish, add the vegetables, seasoning and broth and finish it in the oven as directed.
+- Skillet & baking dish - Sear the roast in a skillet or pan on the stovetop over medium-high heat first.
+Transfer the seared roast to a baking or casserole dish, and add the vegetables, seasoning, and broth.
+Cover the pan with foil and then finish it in the oven as directed.

 🍽 More Sunday dinner recipes